thanwinnikki/tp/docs/DeveloperGuide.md

 ### Edit Group Command

-The mark-as-done mechanism is facilitated by `EditGroupCommand`, `EditGroupCommandParser` and `EditGroupDescriptor`.
+The edit group mechanism is facilitated by `EditGroupCommand`, `EditGroupCommandParser` and `EditGroupDescriptor`.
 This command allows users edit data of the selected group.

 #### Implementation